ruruth/ruruth.github.io/_posts/2020-12-27-Apartment-Webscraping.md

 import webbrowser
 webbrowser.open_new('https://www.apartmenthomeliving.com/new-york-city-ny')
 {% endhighlight %}<br>
-**The requests module allows you to send HTTP requests using Python.<br>
-The HTTP request returns a Response Object with all the response data (content, encoding, status, etc).<br>**
 {% highlight python linenos %}
 import requests
-{% endhighlight %}<br>
-**Beautiful Soup is a Python library for pulling data out of HTML and XML files.<br>
-It creates a parse tree for parsed pages that can be used to extract data from HTML.<br>**
-{% highlight python linenos %}
+# The requests module allows you to send HTTP requests using Python.
+# The HTTP request returns a Response Object with all the response data (content, encoding, status, etc).

 from bs4 import BeautifulSoup
-{% endhighlight %}<br>
-**Pandas is built on the Numpy package and its key data structure is called the DataFrame.<br>
-DataFrames allow you to store and manipulate tabular data in rows of observations and columns of variables.<br>**
-{% highlight python linenos %}
+# Beautiful Soup is a Python library for pulling data out of HTML and XML files.
+# It creates a parse tree for parsed pages that can be used to extract data from HTML.

 import pandas as pd
+# Pandas is built on the Numpy package and its key data structure is called the DataFrame.
+# DataFrames allow you to store and manipulate tabular data in rows of observations and columns of variables.
 {% endhighlight %}<br>